-- □ Notify the affected customers within 24 hours (62-560.410(1)(a)1., F.A.C.) - If it is a localized event, notify individual residences and establishments within the affected area via door-hangers or other means as appropriate. - If it is a large-scale event, call, email, or fax the PBWN to the media serving the affected area. - The notice must contain the following (please see the recommended PBWN template): http://www.floridahealth.gov/environmental-health/drinking-water/attacha.pdf - PWS name and contact information - o Description of the incident, including the time and date of occurrence - Specific geographic area affected - Corrective actions - What precautionary measures the public should take - Specify PBWN will be officially rescinded following receipt of satisfactory microbiological sampling - o Any additional information required (62-560.410(5), F.A.C.)
+- If it is a localized event, notify individual residences and establishments within the affected area via door-hangers or other means as appropriate. - If it is a large-scale event, call, email, or fax the PBWN to the media serving the affected area. - The notice must contain the following (refer to recommended template FloridaHealth.gov/PBWN): - PWS name and contact information - o Description of the incident, including the time and date of occurrence - Specific geographic area affected - Corrective actions - What precautionary measures the public should take - Specify PBWN will be officially rescinded following receipt of satisfactory microbiological sampling - Any additional information required (62-560.410(5), F.A.C.)

-Contact your drinking water regulatory agency, Department of Environmental Protection (DEP) District Office or Approved County Health Department (ACHD), as soon as possible, but no later than noon the next business day (62-555.350(10)(b), F.A.C.)
-Regulatory Agency Name: Phone Number: Contact Person: Notify your local County Health Department (CHD) if your regulatory agency is the DEP District Office (62-555.335(18), F.A.C).
-CHD location finder: http://www.floridahealth.gov/programs- and-services/county-health-departments/find-a- county-health-department/index.html

-Notify your county Emergency Operations Center (during a declared emergency) Complete corrective actions/repairs Unless o Unless otherwise directed by your regulatory agency, collect bacteriological samples (62- 555.340(2), (3), F.A.C.) as follows: o F or a system-wide outage, collect water samples according to your approved written m nicrobiological sampling plan.
-For a community water system, this is the monthly С ompliance set. o F or a smaller outage, collect (1) sample per 1,000 people affected, with a minimum of tv wo (2), within the specific area affected. ☐ For water main breaks, two consecutive days of satisfactory samples is required (62- 555.340(2)(a)(b), F.A.C.) ☐ Send a copy of lab test results to your regulatory agency; DEP or the ACHD (62-555 F.A.C.), or request the lab send a copy.
-Regulatory agency approval must be received to rescind the BWN (62-555.340(5), F.A.C.)
+Any additional information required (62-360.4 ro(5), F.A.C.)
+Contact your drinking water regulatory agency, Florida Department of Environmental Protection's (DEP) district office or approved county health department, as soon as possible, but no later than noon the next business day (62-555.350(10)(b), F.A.C.)
+Regulatory Agency Name: Phone Number: Contact Person: Notify your local county health department if your regulatory agency is a DEP's district office (62-555.335(18), F.A.C).
+A county health department location finder is available at FloridaHealth.gov/all-county-locations.html Notify your county Emergency Operations Center (during a declared emergency) Complete corrective actions/repairs Unless otherwise directed by your regulatory agency, collect bacteriological samples (62-555.340(2)(3), F.A.C.) as follows: For a system-wide outage, collect water samples according to your approved written microbiological sampling plan.
+For a community water system, this is the monthly compliance set.
+For a smaller outage, collect one sample per 1,000 people affected, with a minimum of two, within the specific area affected.
+For water main breaks, two consecutive days of satisfactory samples is required (62-555.340(2)(a)(b), F.A.C.)
+Send a copy of lab test results to your regulatory agency; DEP or the approved CHD (62-555.340(2)(c), F.A.C.), or request the lab send a copy.
+Regulatory agency approval must be received to rescind the BWN (62-555.340(5), F.A.C.).